tanordheim/sherlock/docs/launchers.md

 - **[Clipboard Launcher](#clipboard-launcher):** Checks if your clipboard currently holds a URL.
 On Return, it opens the url in the default webbrowser.
 - **[Command](#command-launcher):** This field can execute commands that do not rely on the ``{keyword}`` attribute (such as connecting to a specific wifi).
 - **[Bulk Text](#bulk-text):** The Bulk Text is a way to launch a custom script/application in an async form and to display its result in a widget.
+- **[Bulk Text](#teams-event):** This launcher is capable of joining Microsoft Teams meetings that are scheduled to begin between 5mins ago and in 15mins.

 ## Common Launcher Attributes